oliviaguest/github-mini-workshop/test.md

 #Hi

-Github renders .md (known as markdown) files as easy to read files when you access them on github.com.
+Github renders .md (known as Markdown) files as easy-to-read documents when you access them via github.com.

 Here is a link to a [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).